xfince/content-ai-project/README.md

 - **Model Enhancement:**
   - Regularly update and fine-tune Generative AI models to improve content quality and relevance.

+- **NB The generation delays for a while on opening the link due to the use of render for deployment roughly less than 15 seconds after that everything works out well.**

 ## Deployment
 The application is deployed on Render.
 You can access the live version here:
 [AI Content Generator & Moderator.](https://content-ai-project-1.onrender.com)